Convert dB to linear factor

 Convert power ratio to dB

-The logarithmic unit of measurement for describing the relationship between two power values is the Bel .
+The logarithmic unit of measurement for describing the relationship between two power levels is the Bel.

-1 Bel corresponds to a performance ratio of 10: 1.
+1 Bel corresponds to a power ratio of 10:1.
 It is calculated using the formula:

 Example

-In practice, the power ratio is given in tenths of a Bel (Deci = Bel), dB for short.
+In practice, the ratio of the power is given in tenths of a Bel (Deci=Bel), or dB for short.

 The formula for converting linear to logarithmic (dB) is: